wint3rmuted/Playlists-Cheatsheets/Compliance-Frameworks/Diamond/diamond.md

 ## Diamond Model of Intrusion Analysis
 ```
-Diamond Model of Intrusion Analysis An intrusion analysis model that focuses on adver-
-saries, infrastructure, victims, and capabilities using a diamond shape to guide analysis
+Diamond Model of Intrusion Analysis An intrusion analysis model that focuses on adversaries, infrastructure, victims, and capabilities using a diamond shape to guide analysis
 through the connected vertices.

 The Theory of Diamond Model